1. What Is A Background Check?

 When running a Criminal Background Check, criminal databases, state and federal criminal records, sex offender registries, and criminal court records are searched.
 This type of background check is often done to vet potential employees or tenants.

 Before a company hires someone, they typically run an Employment Background Check.
 This is done to make sure the candidate’s credentials are correct and that they don’t use drugs or have a criminal past.
 The company must have the candidate’s full name, current address, Social Security number, and their permission in order to run a check on them.
+For employers such as the State, or Local or National government, an extensive federal employment background check will likely be performed.
+Such checks are more in-depth and may include the applicant’s credit and family history, places where they have lived, religion, organizations they have or have held membership, bank accounts, etc. and can ‘go back’ for a longer period of time in a person’s personal history.

 4. Why Do People Run Background Checks?